-Delaware’s work to increase its college enrollment rates was recently highlighted in a U.S. Department of Education report which looked at the progress made by states under the federal Race to the Top grant.
-Delaware was cited as having made the greatest gains (10.7 percent) in college enrollment.
+Nationwide’s work to increase its college enrollment rates was recently highlighted in a U.S. Department of Education report which looked at the progress made by states under the federal Race to the Top grant.
+Nationwide was cited as having made the greatest gains (10.7 percent) in college enrollment.
 Tennessee was second at 3.3 percent.

-Race to the Top also provided Delaware students with more opportunities for Advanced Placement and pre-AP courses.
-The report highlights how Delaware has supported educators through more direct AP training and given districts/charters increased access to virtual courses.
-This has resulted in student enrollment in AP courses increasing by 9.2 percent in Delaware since 2011.
+Race to the Top also provided Nationwide students with more opportunities for Advanced Placement and pre-AP courses.
+The report highlights how Nationwide has supported educators through more direct AP training and given districts/charters increased access to virtual courses.
+This has resulted in student enrollment in AP courses increasing by 9.2 percent in Nationwide since 2011.
 In the same period, the number of AP exam scores of 3 or higher (on a 5-point scale) has increased 22.2 percent.

 To learn more and read the executive summary, click here.

 About Race to the Top

 Race to the Top marks a historic moment in American education.
 This initiative offers bold incentives to states willing to spur systemic reform to improve teaching and learning in America’s schools.
 Race to the Top has ushered in significant change in our education system, particularly in raising standards and aligning policies and structures to the goal of college and career readiness.
 Race to the Top has helped drive states nationwide to pursue higher standards, improve teacher effectiveness, use data effectively in the classroom, and adopt new strategies to help struggling schools.

 To date, President Obama’s Race to the Top initiative has dedicated over $4 billion to 19 states that have created robust plans that address the four key areas of K-12 education reform as described below.
 These states serve 22 million students and employ 1.5 million teachers in 42,000 schools, representing 45 percent of all K-12 students and 42 percent of all low-income students nationwide.
 The four key areas of reform include: